WeTechHK/Universal-BCOS-DOC/source/advance/archive-nodes/index.md

 ---
-title: Ethereum Archive Node
+title: Universal BCOS Archive Node
 description: An overview of archive nodes
 lang: en
 sidebarDepth: 2
 ---

-An archive node is an instance of an Ethereum client configured to build an archive of all historical states.
+An archive node is an instance of an Universal BCOS client configured to build an archive of all historical states.
 It is a useful tool for certain use cases but might be more tricky to run than a full node.

 ## Prerequisites {#prerequisites}

-You should understand the concept of an [Ethereum node](/developers/docs/nodes-and-clients/), [its architecture](/developers/docs/nodes-and-clients/node-architecture/), [sync strategies](/developers/docs/nodes-and-clients/#sync-modes), practices of [running](/developers/docs/nodes-and-clients/run-a-node/) and [using them](/developers/docs/apis/json-rpc/).
+You should understand the concept of an [Universal BCOS node](/developers/docs/nodes-and-clients/), [its architecture](/developers/docs/nodes-and-clients/node-architecture/), [sync strategies](/developers/docs/nodes-and-clients/#sync-modes), practices of [running](/developers/docs/nodes-and-clients/run-a-node/) and [using them](/developers/docs/apis/json-rpc/).

 ## What is an archive node

 To grasp the importance of an archive node, let's clarify the concept of "state."
-Ethereum can be referred to as _transaction-based state machine_.
+Universal BCOS can be referred to as _transaction-based state machine_.
 It consists of accounts and applications executing transactions which are changing their state.
 The global data with information about each account and contract is stored in a trie database called state.
 This is handled by the execution layer (EL) client and includes:

 - Account balances and nonces
 - Contract code and storage
 - Consensus-related data, e.g. Staking Deposit Contract

-To interact with the network, verify and produce new blocks, Ethereum clients have to keep up with the most recent changes (the tip of the chain) and therefore the current state.
+To interact with the network, verify and produce new blocks, Universal BCOS clients have to keep up with the most recent changes (the tip of the chain) and therefore the current state.
 An execution layer client configured as a full node verifies and follows the latest state of the network but only caches the past few states, e.g. the state associated with the last 128 blocks, so it can handle chain reorgs and provide fast access to recent data.
 The recent state is what all clients need to verify incoming transactions and use the network.

 You can imagine the state as a momentary network snapshot at a given block and the archive as a history replay.